kristijanhusak/vim-packager/README.md

 * Neovim 0.3.2 - Linux, MacOS and Windows 10
 * Vim 8.0 - Linux and Windows 10

-It's still in testing phase.
-Any feedback is appreciated.

 ## Why?
 There's a lot of plugin managers for vim out there.